 SUSAN WINTER, DIRECTOR, WRITER, PRODUCER

-Winter is Writer and Co-creator of The Hive, an hour-long dramatic series in development with ShadowCatcher Entertainment (Executive Producer of 2019 National Film Registry inductee, Smoke Signals.)
-Winter did her graduate studies with the great, experimental film pioneer, Will Hindle.
-Her 16mm shorts won multiple festival awards, screening at Sinking Creek and The Ann Arbor Film Festival National Tour, among others.
-She directed and produced the sold-out stage performance of Dominic Hamilton-Little’s one-man show, Fey Ways: Diatribe and Reminiscence, at The Court Theater in conjunction with Pousse Café’s screenings at L.A.
+Winter is writer and co-creator of The Hive, a dramatic series set in Santa Fe, in development, with ShadowCatcher Entertainment (Executive Producer of 2019 National Film Registry inductee, Smoke Signals).
+Winter began in Music, Textile and Fine Arts, shifting to graduate studies with experimental film pioneer, Will Hindle.
+Her early 16mm shorts won multiple festival awards, screening at Sinking Creek, The Ann Arbor Film Festival National Tour, among others.
+She directed the stage performance of Dominic Hamilton-Little’s one-man show, Fey Ways, at The Court Theater in conjunction with Pousse Café screenings at L.A.
 Outfest.
-Winter is currently writing an original play, Herculine, based on the life of a 19th C. French intersex.
-Film and series projects include an autobiographical, dark comedy, Lessons From Orange Town, about a young girl’s relationship with her father, growing up in Florida during the Cuban Missile Crisis.
-Winter is a member of the WGA.
+Other projects include: Herculine, based on the life of a 19th C. French intersex, and autobiographical dark comedy, Lessons From Orange Town, set in Central Florida during the Cuban Missile Crisis.

 Link to ShadowCatcher/The Hive

-Winter is Writer and Co-creator of The Hive, an hour-long dramatic series in development with ShadowCatcher Entertainment (Executive Producer of 2019 National Film Registry inductee, Smoke Signals.)
-Winter did her graduate studies with the great, experimental film pioneer, Will Hindle.
-Her 16mm shorts won multiple festival awards, screening at Sinking Creek and The Ann Arbor Film Festival National Tour, among others.
-She directed and produced the sold-out stage performance of Dominic Hamilton-Little’s one-man show, Fey Ways: Diatribe and Reminiscence, at The Court Theater in conjunction with Pousse Café’s screenings at L.A.
+Winter is writer and co-creator of The Hive, a dramatic series set in Santa Fe, in development, with ShadowCatcher Entertainment (Executive Producer of 2019 National Film Registry inductee, Smoke Signals).
+Winter began in Music, Textile and Fine Arts, shifting to graduate studies with experimental film pioneer, Will Hindle.
+Her early 16mm shorts won multiple festival awards, screening at Sinking Creek, The Ann Arbor Film Festival National Tour, among others.
+She directed the stage performance of Dominic Hamilton-Little’s one-man show, Fey Ways, at The Court Theater in conjunction with Pousse Café screenings at L.A.
 Outfest.
-Winter is currently writing an original play, Herculine, based on the life of a 19th C. French intersex.
-Film and series projects include an autobiographical, dark comedy, Lessons From Orange Town, about a young girl’s relationship with her father, growing up in Florida during the Cuban Missile Crisis.
-Winter is a member of the WGA.
+Other projects include: Herculine, based on the life of a 19th C. French intersex, and autobiographical dark comedy, Lessons From Orange Town, set in Central Florida during the Cuban Missile Crisis.

 Link to ShadowCatcher/The Hive